A place where you’re not just treated — you’re truly seen.

 High achievers dealing with burnout, pressure to perform, perfectionism, or imposter syndrome

-Older adolescents (16-17) and young adults (18-25) transitioning through high school, college, or early career life
+Older adolescents (16-17) and young adults (18-26) navigating stressful life, academic, or career transitions

 Individuals navigating anxiety, depression, ADHD, and emotional overwhelm while trying to keep up